-Since its’ launch in 2005, YouTube has grown and turned itself into the world’s top three most visited website on the internet, worldwide.
-With over 30 million daily users and over 300 hours of video content uploaded to YouTube every minute, it's not surprising at all that so many people are looking to the platform, aspiring to become YouTubers, themselves.
+Since its’ launch in 2005, YouTube has grown exponentially.
+YouTube turned itself into one of the world’s top three most visited websites on the internet.
+Currently, there are over 30 million daily users on the platform.
+Furthermore, over 300 hours of video content uploaded to YouTube every minute.
+It's not surprising at all, then, that so many people are aspiring to become YouTubers themselves.

-If you’ve thought about going the distance as well, this blog post might be worth reading.
-We’ll explain how you can become not only a YouTuber but a successful one, as well!
+In this blog post, we’ll explain how you can become not only a YouTuber but a successful one, as well!

 Your channel homepage is the first thing people will see when they stumble upon it.
-If you want to grow and be a successful YouTuber, you’ll need your channel page to make a great first impression.
+If you want to grow and learn how to become a successful YouTuber, you’ll need your channel page to make a great first impression.

 Personalize your channel so it reflects who you are and what your channel is about.
 This will create that first attraction in your potential subscribers and viewers.
 There are plenty of things you can do to personalize your YouTube channel.
 For example, you can create channel art and a trailer video.